 If you would like to learn more about the trademark application process, including strategies for how to counsel clients in the face of generic or other substantive refusals, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”

 If you are a trademark owner with questions about your trademark application, please contact us for assistance.

 Stacey C. Kalamaras is the founder and lead instructor of Trademarkabilities®, an online trademark academy for lawyers, whose mission it is to prepare lawyers to be confident and effective practitioners before the USPTO.
 Stacey started Trademarkabilities to share her passion teaching the law with the next generation of lawyers and help them become practice ready lawyers.
 Contact us at: firstname.lastname@example.org.